Mixed-dimensional modeling of vascular tissues with reduced Lagrange multipliers: Mathematical Model

-Let us consider a a Lipschitz domain $\Omega \subseteq \Re^d$, containing an elastic material and a set $V := \cup_{i=1}^m V_i$ of (possibly disconnected) fluid-filled inclusions $V_i$, $i=1,\hdots,m$.
-The boundary of the fluid domain will be denoted by $\Gamma := \partial V$.
-The proposed method is built on the following geometrical and physical assumptions.
+To model the dynamics of a vascularized tissue, let us consider a (Lipschitz) domain $\Omega \subseteq \mathbb{R}^d$, containing an elastic material and a set $V := \cup_{i=1}^m V_i$ of (possibly disconnected) fluid-filled inclusions $V_i$, $i=1,\hdots,m$, whose boundary will be denoted by $\Gamma := \partial V = \cup_{i=1}^m \partial V_i$.
+We address a heterogeneous dimensional coupling, where the physics of the solid and of the fluids are represented by models of different dimensions, i.e., a three-dimensional elastic model for the tissue matrix:

-Firstly, we assume that the inclusions are \textit{slender}, i.e., that each $V_i$ has two spatial dimensions along which the characteristic lengths are much smaller with respect to the remaining dimension.
-The set $V$ can hence be approximated geometrically by subsets of co-dimension 2 (one-dimensional manifold in a three-dimensional problem, or an union of points for a two-dimensional case, see, e.g., the sketch in Figure \ref{fig:domain-sketch}).

-Secondly, we assume that the fluid dynamics inside $V$ can be described, with sufficient accuracy, considering a model on a lower-dimensional set $\gamma$ with intrinsic dimension $d-2$.
-We will refer to $\gamma$ as the lower dimensional representative domain.
-This setting is particularly relevant for the modeling of vascular tissues.
-In this case, $V$ represents the physical space occupied by the fluid vessels and $\gamma$ might represent a suitable one-dimensional representation of the vascular network, on which the fluid dynamics can be sufficiently well described by a one-dimensional flow model (see, e.g., \cite{MullerBlancoPablo}).